Chukobyte/learn-engine-dev/docs/embedding_python/hello_python.md

 print('hello world (from python)')
 ```

 Last but not least we terminate the python interpreter by calling `Py_Finalize()`.
-Not too bad of a start but we can definitely do better.
+Not too bad of a start but we can definitely do better!
 You view the code by looking at the source [here](https://github.com/Chukobyte/learn-engine-dev/tree/main/src/1.embedding_python/1.0.hello_python).

-We will want to execute scripts and python functions from our engine and also be able to call c++ functions from a python script.
+We will want to execute scripts and python functions from our engine and also be able to call C++ functions from a python script.
 Let's work on that next!

 ## Execute A Python Function From C++

-Executing python statements with `PyRun_SimpleString` is simple but it won't scale well once we start adding more logic in python.
+Executing python statements with `PyRun_SimpleString` is simple but it won't scale very well once we start adding more logic in python.
 Let's create a new python script and call a function from it!

 ```py
 def play() -> int: